panakino/FBPConvNet/README.md

 (2) dataset : https://drive.google.com/open?id=0B9fSVcoxJuVwMDlxbXdvcTRaM2M just place this data in the same folder with main.m
 4. Use main.m for training.
 After training, run evaluation.m for deploy of test data set.

 *note : phantom data set (x20) is only provided.
-SNR value may be slightly different with our paper.
+SNR value may be slightly different with our paper. <br />

-*note : these codes mainly ran on Matlab 2016a with GPU TITAN X (architecture : Maxwell)
+*note : these codes mainly ran on Matlab 2016a with GPU TITAN X (architecture : Maxwell)<br />
 contact : Kyong Jin (kyonghwan.jin@gmail.com),